SV-ZeroOne/Hacking_Write-ups/thm_wonderland.md

 sudo nmap -sS -sV -A -T4 -vv -p- -oA syn_ver_agg_fast_alltcp_ports 10.10.85.247
 ```

-I also did a quick version UDP scan (-sUV) of the top 1000 ports.
+We can also run a quick version UDP scan (-sUV) of the top 1000 ports to see if there is any interesting UDP ports.
 ```
 sudo namp -sUV -vv 10.10.85.247 -oA udp_ver_top1000_scan
 ```